hagege/child_themes/circles/readme.txt

 == Changelog ==

+= 0.9.4 =
+* Released: October 24, 2024
+* Tweak: All page patterns: more padding-top and margin-top in relation to title.
+This prevents the title from slipping into the menu if the logo is not set
+* Fix: Header Template Part - Background Color set to Base Color so that the header covers the content in the sticky setting (grouping of the header)
+* Fix: The assignment of templates to posts and pages is now correct.
+* Fix: The names are now correctly labeled

 = 0.9.3 =
 * Released: October 23, 2024
 * Add: Pattern "Query loop with round image, title and text excerpt"
-* Fix: Header Template Part - Background Color set to Base Color so that the header covers the content in the sticky setting (grouping of the header)

 = 0.9.2 =
 * Released: October 20, 2024